chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/FreeRTOS/FreeRTOS_LowPower/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F42xxx/STM32F43xxx devices.
+  - This application runs on STM32F42xxx/STM32F43xxx devices.

-  - This example has been tested with STM324x9I-EVAL evaluation board and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STM324x9I-EVAL evaluation board and can be easily tailored to any other supported device and development board.